dotcomdudee/bookmark/README.md

 - **⏱️ Save Time**: Find your bookmarks instantly with visual cues and smart search
 - **🎯 Stay Focused**: Reduce digital clutter and maintain a clean, organized collection
 - **🌱 Grow Intentionally**: Build a meaningful library of resources without the noise

+## 💬 What Users Say

+> "Bookmark.gg transformed my messy bookmarks into a beautiful, organized system I actually use daily."
+> — Sarah K.

+> "The visual organization makes finding my saved resources so intuitive.
+I'm never going back to traditional bookmarks."
+> — Michael T.

+> "Finally, a bookmark manager that's as visually pleasing as it is functional."
+> — Jamie L.